Our Teenagers are Worth the Chase

 Oh marvelous God who runs.
 There is none like you.
 Amen.

 Excerpted from Alongside: Loving Teenagers with the Gospel © 2018 by Drew Hill.
-Used by permission of New Growth Press.
+Used with permission of New Growth Press.
 May not be reproduced without prior written permission.

 Alongside Frontcover with Medal 1